 I believe that being part of a strong and supportive team is a key factor of success.
 I think it is important for everyone to be comfortable engaging with people around them to ensure that everyone can offer their input to team challenges and decisions.
 When people from diverse backgrounds come together, they bring with them different ideas and perspectives.
 Listening, understanding and working with others has been one of the best ways I’ve learned and developed.

 From my first day, it was clear that this value was also a part of the company’s culture.
 I really have become a part of ‘one team’.
 Everyone I’ve met is passionate about the work they’re doing to connect Australia and bridge the digital divide.
 My current team’s role is to analyse network data and produce tools and insights that help other teams make important decisions.
 This means having strong relationships with each area of the business to understand the role they play and how they can be more effective and efficient.

-As part of the graduate program I have a large support network around me which includes a buddy, mentors, rotational managers, a graduate lead and other members of the graduate program.
+As part of the graduate program I have a large support network around me which includes a buddy, mentors, rotational managers, and other members of the graduate program.
 Each person I get to work with takes the time to explain any questions I have and is genuinely passionate about helping me learn and grow.
 By working in a strong and supportive team, it is giving me the greatest opportunity to develop my knowledge and skills for the future.